RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/CycpepSymmetryFilter.md

 ### Example script

-The following script imports an eight-residue cyclic peptide, uses the [[DeclareBond|DeclareBondMover]] to set up a terminal peptide bond linking the ends, and filters based on whether the peptide has c2/m symmetry:
+The following script imports an eight-residue cyclic peptide, uses the [[DeclareBond mover|DeclareBond]] to set up a terminal peptide bond linking the ends, and filters based on whether the peptide has c2/m symmetry:

 ```xml
 <ROSETTASCRIPTS>